Get results and fix problems

 If an inspection has detected a problem in your code, you can quickly apply a fix in the editor.
 Place the caret at the highlighted piece of code and press Alt+Enter.

-For some inspections, you can open a preview by pressing Ctrl+Shift+I ().
+For some inspections, you can open a preview by pressing Ctrl+Q ().

-If you have invoked inspections manually, you can examine the results in the Inspection Results tool window that opens automatically after the analysis is finished.
+If you have invoked inspections manually, you can examine the results in the Problems tool window that opens automatically after the analysis is finished.
 All detected problems are listed in the left part of the tool window.
 Click a problem to display inspection details on the right.

-To fix a problem, use (Apply a quick-fix ).
-You can also press Alt+Enter or select a suitable fix from the popup menu.
+To fix a problem, click the icon on the toolbar or in the context menu.
+You can also press Alt+Enter and select a suitable fix from the popup menu.